 Fannie Mae’s Homestyle Renovation mortgage, VA’s Renovation, and FHA’s 203(k) and (FHA 203K Streamline) loan programs are designed to finance the purchase and renovation of your home, all in one loan.

 Add the amount of money you need to renovate your new home to your low interest 30 year fixed rate mortgage.
 A renovation mortgage will help your sellers sell their home without having to do a thing to it.
-A renovation mortgage through Service First Mortgage Services will finance both the purchase as well as the cost of the renovation all in one low interest, 30 year fixed rate mortgage.
+A renovation mortgage through Nexa Mortgage - Richard Woodward Services will finance both the purchase as well as the cost of the renovation all in one low interest, 30 year fixed rate mortgage.

 We never have a prior to close appraisal requirement.
 The house could be in shambles with broken windows, missing roofing shingles, peeling paint and structural damage.
 Your sellers can sell this home to a first time home buyer with as little as 3.5% down and not have to spend a dime on the house.